PiyumiHerath/splitto_project/README.md

 `python manage.py runserver`

-(You will need to install django, django restframework and Pillow libraries if they have not been installed already)
+(You will need to install django, django restframework and Pillow libraries if they have not been installed already
+- To download and insrall Django in Windows environment, use `pip install django`
+- CD into the folder cotaning manage.py file and `python manage.py runserver` )

 The above commands will start the server.
 To start the application, navigate back to the project directory and open a new terminal and give the command: